andujiuba/andujiuba/README.md

 I'm Akunma and this is my GitHub!

-I am currently training to become an SRE and building on my previous technical experience.
+I am currently working as a consultant at Deloitte, contracted by Sparta Global where I trained as a Site Reliability Engineer.
 I'm a recent graduate from the University of Leeds, where I completed a Chemistry degree and worked part time as a Primary and Secondary School tutor.

 <!--